 - A student engagement and progression requirement applies to your continued access to a VET Student Loan.
-When requested, you will need to log in periodically to the Department of Education and Training's eCAF and complete the form.
+When requested, you will need to log in periodically to the Department of Employment and Workplace Relations's eCAF and complete the form.
 The Progression Form is simple, quick and easy to complete.
 You need to complete brief questions and a short survey to confirm your active and legitimate enrolment in the course.
 If you do not complete your progression form, you may not be able to continue to access VET Student Loans. - Find out your provider's policies regarding the conditions of your study.
 If you are not progressing satisfactorily in your course, your enrolment may be cancelled even if you have already incurred a VETSL debt or made a payment for that study. - You should be aware of complaints handling and withdrawal policies as these are avenues to have your debt cancelled if your provider is in breach of its obligations, engaged in unacceptable conduct or where special circumstances apply to you. - If you have previously studied and accessed a HELP loan, it is your responsibility to ensure you have sufficient HELP balance to cover the VET Student Loan amounts in your invoice notice.
-You can check your HELP balance by logging onto myHELPbalance using your Commonwealth Higher Education Student Support Number (CHESSN), which will be quoted on your VET Student Loans fee notice.
+You can check your HELP balance by logging onto myHELPbalance.
+To login to myHELPbalance you will need your provider-generated student ID and your Commonwealth Higher Education Student Support Number (CHESSN).
+Your student identifiers will be quoted on your VET Student Loans fee notice.
+If your CHESSN is not listed on your notice, contact your provider.
+The myHELPbalance portal will be updated during 2021 to accept a USI for login purposes.
+Your USI is also included on your VET Student Loans fee notice.

-1.3 You are responsible for your own education!
+1.3 You are responsible for your own education

 - Due to privacy laws, approved course providers cannot give information to your spouse, parent, or anyone else about your payment details, VET Student Loan, attendance or other personal matters. - Be sure to base your decision to study on the right information by comparing prices of courses and providers at My Skills before you enrol.
 Compare the course fee with the corresponding loan cap amount to check if you will need to fund any difference between the two.
 You may need to pay the gap between the loan amount and the total course fee.
-Check with your approved course provider before you enrol, or after enrolment you can check your VET Student Loans Statement of Covered Fees. - Do not enrol in a course or request a VET Student Loan until you have made a firm decision to study.
+Check with your approved

+- course provider before you enrol, or after enrolment you can check your VET Student Loans Statement of Covered Fees. - Do not enrol in a course or request a VET Student Loan until you have made a firm decision to study.
 You should consider whether you are able to and want to complete the course requirements.